aeszyman/ARTH121/bibliography.md

 Hunt, Will. _Underground: A Human History of the Worlds Beneath Our Feet_.
 2019.

+Molholt, Rebecca.
+"Roman Labyrinth Mosaic and the Experience of Motion." _The Art Bulletin_ 43.3 (September 2011): 287-303.

 Moyes, Holly. _Sacred Darkness: A Global Perspective on the Ritual Use of Caves_.
 University Press of Colorado, 2012.

 Oleson, John Peter. _The Oxford Handbook of Engineering and Technology in the Classical World_.
 Oxford University Press, 2008.